iris-p/UD_for_SJE/test_corpus/README.md

 For better readability, morphological features are not converted to UD (e.g. PrsPrc would become Tense=Pres VerbForm=Part).
 AFTER-SECTIONS feature_substitution (lines 833 to 909) from GT_UD_conv.cg3 is therefore excluded.

+RES_UD.conll is the test corpus in Universal Dependencies CoNLL-U format.